texttechnologylab/duui-uima-reader/README.md

 Despite their success, LLMs are too computationally expensive to replace task- or domain-specific NLP systems.
 Yet, the diversity of corpus formats across domains makes it difficult to reuse or adapt these specialized systems.
 As a result, the NLP field faces a trade-off between the efficiency of domain-specific systems and the generality of large language models, underscoring the need for an interoperable NLP landscape.
 DUUR addresses this challenge by pursuing two objectives: standardizing corpus formats and enabling massively parallel corpus processing.
 DUUR represents a unified conversion framework embedded in a massively parallel, microservice-based, programming language-independent NLP architecture designed for modularity and extensibility.
 It allows for the integration of external NLP conversion tools and supports the addition of new components that meet basic compatibility requirements.

+### Usage & Support

+To use DUUR, you only need Docker or podman and DUUI to run a Compose setup.

 ```java

 public class ReaderTestExample {